 Chest freezers typically last between 15 to 20 years, with some high-end models lasting up to and beyond the 2-decade mark.
 The lifespan of a chest freezer depends on various factors such as the make and model, usage, and maintenance.

 For the lucky ones who have invested in a chest freezer, you know the convenience it brings to your life.
 However, there comes a time when you may need to leave your home for an extended period, and the thought of leaving your freezer unused can be daunting.
 So, how do you prepare a chest freezer if you’re not going to use it for a long time?

 Chest freezers are generally heavy appliances with an average weight of around 95 pounds.
 The weight can vary depending on the size, model, and features of the chest freezer.
 A small chest freezer may weigh between 50-70 pounds, while a larger one can weigh up to 150 pounds or more.

 Ways to remove bad odors from chest freezers include defrosting the freezer and cleaning the inside with a disinfectant, setting a tray of baking soda or cat litter in the freezer to absorb the bad smells, or stuffing the freezer with rolled newspapers.

 Rooms which have carpets are not ideal for chest freezers because they can interfere with the required airflow.
 If any leaks or condensation drip from the bottom of the chest freezer, this can be harder to spot with carpet, and it can also result in the presence of mold.
-However, there are things you can do to make a carpet more suitable for a chest freezer, such as using a drip tray beneath it.
+However, there are things you can do to make a carpet more suitable for a chest freezer, such as using a drip tray or a rubber mat beneath it.

 If the freezer repair is going to be expensive then you might be better off cutting your losses and replacing the broken chest freezer with a new one.
 New chest freezers range from around $300 to $1000, so if your appliance engineer quotes you several hundred dollars to fix the problem, then you should certainly look at alternative options.